-Place all the ingredients except water in a bowl or in a stand mixer.
+- Place all the ingredients except water in a bowl or in a stand mixer.
 Trickle in the water slowly, kneading as you go, until you have a stiff but pliable dough.
-Set aside for at least 30 minutes.
-You can make the dough a whole day ahead and refrigerate.
+Set aside for at least 30 minutes for the dough to relax.

-When ready to use the dough, divide into 12 equal-sized portions and, again, shape into balls.
+- Divide the dough into 16 equal-sized portions and shape into balls.

-Flatten into a disc, flour both sides, and roll into a circle about six inches in diameter.
+- Flatten into a disc, flour both sides, and roll into a circle about six to seven inches in diameter.